cms-cat/nanoAOD-tools-modules/README.md

-This repo provides some modules that can be used with the [`nanoAOD-tools`](https://github.com/cms-nanoAOD/nanoAOD-tools) framework for post-processing nanoAOD.
+This repo provides some modules that can be used with the [`nanoAOD-tools`](https://github.com/cms-nanoAOD/nanoAOD-tools) framework for post-processing CMS's nanoAOD files.

-The modules add new branches with like lepton scale factors, using the [`correctionlib`](https://github.com/cms-nanoAOD/correctionlib) tool, and official
+The modules add new branches like lepton scale factors, using the [`correctionlib`](https://github.com/cms-nanoAOD/correctionlib) tool, and official
 [JSON correction files](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration)